Dayton Shooter Connor Betts Reportedly Grappled With Mental Illness, Said He ‘Wanted To Hurt A Lot Of People’

 “He was super nice to me.
 Super nice to everyone that I saw him interact with.
 He was never mean to anyone.
 (But) apparently he had that in him so.”

 Betts reportedly told Johnson that he had bipolar and obsessive-compulsive disorder (OCD).
-At one point, when he was gigging with his metal band, Betts drunkenly told Johnson that “he wanted to hurt a lot of people.”
+At one point, when he was traveling with his metal band, Betts drunkenly told Johnson that “he wanted to hurt a lot of people.”

 ICYMI: The revelation of Connor Betts’ showing his then-girlfriend Adelia Johnson the video comes 10 months after 11 people were gunned down inside Tree of Life synagogue in Squirrel Hill.https://t.co/Yx5klhmigG